 Development Squad – this consists of between 10-12 athletes who are considered to have the potential to become GB players

-The majority of the players currently in the Pathway and Development Squads are under the age of 15, providing the team with huge potential for the Paralympic Games in 2016, 2020 and beyond.
+The majority of the players currently in the Pathway and Development Squads are under the age of 15, providing the team with huge potential for the Paralympic Games in 2020 (Tokyo) and beyond.

 The GB Para Table Tennis Team competes in around 10 international events each year, including one major championship – either a European (every two years) or World Championship (every four years) or a Paralympic Games (every four years).